BETTER THAN BEATS FOR 2018

-To sum up why the Beats by Dre headphones are so crappy….they focused totally on marketing and could care less what type of product they were producing.
-At the end of the day, I guess it worked, they sell like hotcakes.
-As the best example of the polar opposite of the Beats by Dre, take a look at what is widely considered the best headphones in the world, the Stax Earspeaker.
-These are electrostatic headphones and cost upwards of $5000 and need other hardware just to play.
-My guess is you have never heard of them, partly because they focused on the quality of their product as opposed to their marketing.
+To sum up why the Beats by Dre headphones are so crappy, they seem to have focused totally on marketing and not on what type of product they were producing.
+At the end of the day, I guess it worked: they sell like hotcakes.
+As the best example of the polar opposite of the Beats by Dre headphones, take a look at what is widely considered the best headphones in the world, the Stax Earspeaker.
+These electrostatic headphones cost upward of $5000 and need other hardware just to play.
+My guess is you’ve never heard of them, and that could be likely because they focused more on their product and less on marketing the product.

 [schema type=”review” url=”http://deanknows.com” name=”Headphones Better than Beats For Less Money 2017″ description=”We show 5 headphones better than Beats by Dre, all which costs less – for 2017″ author=”DEAN Knows” pubdate=”2017-05-01″ user_review=”5″ ]Help Spread The Word...